bessarabov/Test-Whitespaces/README.md

 # Perl module Test::Whitespaces

-This is source code for Perl module Test::Whitespaces.
+The source code for ther Perl module Test::Whitespaces is avaliable on [GitHub][gh].

 The compiled and ready to use version of this module is avaliable on [CPAN][cpan].